Vodafone says would consider Verizon offer

-LONDON (Reuters) - The chairman of the world’s second-largest mobile operator Vodafone (VOD.L) said that the group would seriously consider any offer for its stake in its U.S. joint venture Verizon Wireless, but that there was nothing new to announce on Tuesday.
+LONDON, July 23 (Reuters) - The chairman of the world’s second-largest mobile operator Vodafone said that the group would seriously consider any offer for its stake in its U.S. joint venture Verizon Wireless, but that there was nothing new to announce on Tuesday.

 The company’s chairman, Gerard Kleisterlee, was speaking at Vodafone’s annual meeting in London.